by – Kai, bodysex therapist

 Our orgasms can help reduce pain, relieve tension, create muscle relaxation and feelings of warmth.
 These can be related to the effects and release of Oxytocin and other neurotransmitters.
 Some practical information about Oxytocin can be found here.

 Varying types of touch and differentiation between pain and pleasure helps overcome chronic pain states.
 Being guided and learning to self sooth will also provide you with the comfort that you need when pain situations occur.
 There is nothing more profound than professional sexological bodywork involving touch/massage that includes (body/and or genitals), (with/or without orgasm) to manage chronic pain states.

-Sexological bodywork is beneficial to woman who suffer from vulva or vaginal pain especially in conditions such as vaginismus and vulvodynia.
+Self touch and bodysex therapy is beneficial to woman who suffer from vulva or vaginal pain especially in conditions such as vaginismus and vulvodynia.
 External/internal therapeutic massage of the mons pubis/vulva/vagina can provide an immense amount of relief.
 Woman can also learn more about their genitals and how to manage their own pain when receiving therapeutic genital massage.
 Of course men can also experience penis, scrotal and pelvic pain.
-Sexological bodywork specialises in genital touch/massage and has a unique understanding of genital anatomy, relaxation methods how to work with these areas.

 Some healthcare professionals might not support sexological bodywork for chronic pain states because of taboo, shame reactions to genitals, touching of genitals or the whole body in an analgesic capacity.
 However, neuroscience and research into touch therapy and orgasm support the modalities we provide at Polysoma.
 My response to professionals and the wider community who have shame reactions or find touch therapy wrong is to douse you in empathy.
 If you are someone with these feelings, you might want to check in with yourself.
 Or you can read my blog article of sexual shame here.